 - Now, on the Confirmation page, check the recovery settings and click Recover.
 You can view the status of recovery on Recovery Progress page and click Close once the recovery operation is complete.

-If you don’t have any backups to restore the Exchange data, try to repair the corrupt EDB files using Kernel for Exchange Server Recovery, a third-party tool which handles all the possible issues of Exchange server.
+If you don’t have any backups to restore the Exchange data, try to repair the corrupt EDB files using a third party Exchange Recovery tool like- Kernel for Exchange Server Recovery, a third-party tool which handles all the possible issues of Exchange server.
 This EDB to PST Converter tool is embedded with extensive Exchange recovery features that help administrators to recover the required mailboxes and items easily.

 Proposed by Mr Ahmed MALEK, Senior IT Security Manager at INSEAD(MCC, MVP)